-The evolution of modern architecture represents a paradigm shift in our urban landscapes and organizational frameworks, fundamentally altering both the physical constructs of our built environment and the accompanying socio-cultural ideologies.
-The design tenets of modern architecture, significantly shaped by innovations in engineering, materials science, health, and social equity, underscore its objective of fostering sustainable urban futures.
-These principles emphasize enhanced social cohesion and are evident in the design of residential spaces, infrastructure, and community layout.
+The evolution of modern architecture marks a major shift in urban design and organization.
+It has transformed both our built environment and the social ideas that shape it.
+Modern architecture is guided by key design principles influenced by advances in engineering, materials science, health, and social equity.
+These principles promote social cohesion and are reflected in housing, infrastructure, and community planning.

 Defining Modern Architecture